object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

     import ipdb; ipdb.set_trace()

-while pdb and pdbpp can use the built-in :func:`breakpoint()` function that was introduced in Python 3.7, or use their own function:
+while pdb can use the built-in :func:`breakpoint()` function or use their own
+function:

 .. code-block:: ipython3